 If you type in Cheltenham Festival tips or previews on social media, you’ll find endless results.
 It’s such a hugely popular event and there are so many blogs and websites dedicated to it.
 Many of them are just fans and enthusiasts who go to every race.

-That’s the beauty of Cheltenham Festival, it’s a very easy event to read up on, even it’s just to enhance your enjoyment to understand the story behind each race and the horses running, but it’s also to assist you deciding what to bet.
+That’s the beauty of The Festival in Cheltenham, it’s a very easy event to read up on, even it’s just to enhance your enjoyment to understand the story behind each race and the horses running, but it’s also to assist you deciding what to bet.

 It’s definitely not a stupid thing to do, especially as 33 per cent of all jump races are won by the favourite.
 But if you just back the favourite every time, you would end up losing money because, despite the fact you are cheering home a lot of winners, your profit loss would be in the negative.